 FHA Cash-Out Refinance

 The FHA cash-out refinance is open to those with either a conventional or FHA loan.
-As the name implies, this refinance allows you to cash out a portion of your equity.
+As the name implies, this option allows you to cash out a portion of your equity.
 Requirements include an 85 percent or 95 percent loan-to-value limit.
 If you do not know or understand what your LTV ratio is, check with a mortgage professional.

 FHA No-Cash-Out Refinance